Investor Pays $4.4 Million for New-Construction Chipotle Pad in Palmdale

 Market Context

 Furthermore, the presence of a tenant like Chipotle signals long-term viability for the immediate trade area.
-The chain is known for its rigorous site selection process, typically targeting locations with high visibility, strong traffic counts, and favorable demographic profiles—factors that institutional investors prioritize when acquiring STNL assets.
+The chain is known for its rigorous site selection process, typically targeting locations with high visibility, strong traffic counts, and favorable demographic profiles—factors that investors prioritize when acquiring STNL assets.

 Stay Ahead of the Market